evanbernard/MiniNeuralNets/README.md

 As you can see, we've successfully trained our perceptron to model the pattern given, and it was able to predict the result of an input it's never seen before, with a confidence of 99.4%.

 ## Backpropagation.py
-Backpropagation is a method of adjusting the weights in the neural network using gradient descent.
+Backpropagation is a method of adjusting the weights in a neural network.
 The idea behind this algorithm is to significantly adjust the weights when the error is large, and make smaller adjustments the weights when the error is small.
 This can be done by setting the adjustment values to be the matrix of inputs multiplied by the vector of errors.
 The vector of errors is calculated element-wise by multiplying the difference between the output and the actual answer by the derivative of the activation function of our choosing.
 The result is the adjustment vector, where the ith element is the amount that the ith node's weight should change, and so we complete the backpropagation by adding the adjustment vector to the weights, which leaves us with slightly more accurate weights.
+Notice that when an input is 0, the value that input contributes to the node will always be 0, and so we've learned nothing about the weight of that connection.
+This is why we multiply the matrix of inputs by the vectors of errors, so that in the cases where the input is 0, the weight adjustment for that input will also be 0, preventing us from adjusting a weight we know nothing about.